Broadcom/AFBR-S50-API/Doxygen/05_10_example_apps.md

     devices from a single MCU.
 Note that adequate hardware is required to talk to multiple devices.

+-   The \ref simple_example_debug_app demonstrates how to stream debugging data into the terminal.
+It triggers new measurement cycles from the main thread.

+-   The \ref low_power_example_app demonstrates how to invoke sleep and wake-up modes with the AFBR-S50 API.
+Note that adequate hardware is required for this example to work properly.

 \note All examples are combined into a single project (`AFBR_S50_Example_<TARGET>`) per IDE.
 In order to select a certain example, go to the `example.h` (within `Project > App > examples > example.h`) and select